adam-rumpf/Computational-Probability-and-Statistics/docs/30-Multiple-Regression.md

 > **Exercise**:
 Suppose you added another predictor to the model, but the variance of the errors $Var(e_i)$ didn't go down.
 What would happen to the $R^2$?
 What would happen to the adjusted $R^2$?^[The unadjusted $R^2$ would stay the same and the adjusted $R^2$ would go down.
 Note that unadjusted $R^2$ never decreases by adding another predictor, it can only stay the same or increase.
 The adjusted $R^2$ increases only if the addition of a predictor reduces the variance of the error larger than add one to $k$ in denominator.]

-Again, in Math 378 we will spend more time on how to select models.
+Again, in a machine learning course, you will spend more time on how to select models.
 Using internal metrics of performance such as p-values or adjusted $R$ squared are one way but using external measures of predictive performance such as **cross validation** or **hold out** sets will be introduced.

 ### Reduced model